StephenCleary/blog-stephencleary-dotcom/blog/_posts/2020-06-04-backgroundservice-gotcha-application-lifetime.md

 ## BackgroundService Gotcha: Service Lifetime is Independent from Application Lifetime

-OK, I guess I have a series on my hands.
+OK, I guess I do have a series on my hands.
 This is the last one, though!

 This one isn't so much a "gotcha" as it is a common mistake.
 Hosted services (including `BackgroundService`s) have a lifetime that is *independent* from their host.
 This means that if a `BackgroundService` exits, its host will not exit.
 And a host will happily continue running even if all its services have exited.